Texas USDA Loan

 Rural development loans are also known as Section 502 loans.

-This program was created in the 1990s to make it easier for low-income families in rural areas to become homeowners.
+The government created USDA loans in the 1990s to make it easier for low-income families in rural areas to become homeowners.

 This type of loan is available for many borrowers because 97% of the country is classified as rural.